Vaginal birth: your options

 - feel secure and well supported.

-With planning and preparation, you can usually create the environment you’d like in the hospital birthing suite or birth centre.
-For example, you could bring music, aromatherapy, cushions, food, comfortable clothing, relaxing music or other things from home.
+With planning and preparation, you can usually create the environment you’d like in the hospital birthing suite or birth centre, or at home if you’re having a homebirth.
+For example, if you’re planning to give birth at a hospital or birth centre, you could bring aromatherapy, cushions, food, comfortable clothing, relaxing music or other things from home.

 This kind of environment will help you stay calm during labour, which means you’re more likely to have a vaginal birth.